 Create connections.
 Formalize building individual and organizational networks.
 Seek diversity across teams, departments, and outside the organization—and share these connections transparently.
 Connections are essential to innovation, which rarely comes from the center.
 Seek those people at the edges (wherever they are) to help form new ideas.

 Ask "How did you make a difference?"
 All the things people do that are not their job (for instance, mentoring a new employee) make the workplace more collaborative and cooperative.
 Encourage and recognize people for these good acts.

 Encourage show and tell.
 Support peer learning via brown bags.
 Invite people to share outside interests and bring their “authentic selves” to work.
 It just might be a concept in chess playing, for instance, that sparks a solution to a work challenge.

 Both tools are designed to identify and target divisive behaviors and connect these behaviors with practices such as communicating transparently and practicing humility designed to eradicate the divisive behavior.

 For more information on overcoming divisive behavior in the workplace, contact XPLANE.
 We're here to help.

 If you found this information valuable, please share this post with your peers.
 And after you download the Defeating Divisive Behaviors Worksheet, we recommend getting your team together and working on it collaboratively.
 People buy-in and more quickly adopt what they help create, after all!

-Finally, if you missed the first couple of posts in our Organizational Adulting series be sure to check them out in the links below and stay tuned for future posts.
+Finally, if you missed our other Organizational Adulting posts, be sure to check them out in the links below.